ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • How many were filtered and for what reasons?

-    • Familiarize yourself with the population genetics statistics produced by the populations component of stacks populations.sumstats_summary.tsv
+    • Familiarize yourself with the population genetics statistics produced by the populations component of stacks populations.sumstats_summary.tsv inside the output_denovo

     • What is the mean value of nucleotide diversity (π) and FIS for each of the three populations?
 [HINT: The less -S command may help you view these files easily by avoiding the wrapping]